amacaluso/Quantum-Splines-for-Non-Linear-Approximations/README.md

 ## Issues

-For any issues or questions related to the code, open a new git issue or send a mail to antonio.macaluso2@unibo.it
+For any issues or questions related to the code, open a new git issue or send a mail to antonio.macaluso@dfki.de